-Eligibility - a status conferred on non-WASC-accredited institutions after committee review; signifies the institution meets basic criteria and in the judgment of the committee has the potential to meet WASC Standards at a minimum level and thus progress to candidacy.
+Eligibility - a status conferred on non-WSCUCaccredited institutions after committee review; signifies the institution meets basic criteria and in the judgment of the committee has the potential to meet WSCUC Standards at a minimum level and thus progress to Candidacy.

-Eligibility Review Committee (ERC) - a standing committee of WASC that conducts reviews of the applications received from institutions seeking WASC accreditation to determine whether the institution has the potential to meet the Standards and other requirements.
+Eligibility Review Committee (ERC) - a

+standing committee of WSCUC that conducts reviews of the applications received from institutions seeking WSCUC accreditation to determine whether the institution has the potential to meet the Standards and other requirements.